-Font usage is an integral part of web design.
-Often, we want to use a specific font in a web page, but the font is not a built-in font of the mainstream operating system, so users may not see the real design when browsing the page.
-The most common method used by art designers is to turn the desired text into pictures.
+Font usage is an indispensable part of web design.
+Often, we want to use a specific font in a web page, but the font is not a built-in font for mainstream operating systems, so that users may not be able to see the real design when browsing the page.
+The most common way for art designers to do is to make the desired text into pictures.
 This has several obvious flaws: 1.
 It is impossible to use the font on a large scale; 2.
-The content of the picture is not easy to modify compared to using text; 3.
-It is not easy to modify the font.
-Conducive to website SEO (mainstream search engines will not use image alt content as an effective factor in judging the relevance of web content).
-There are some methods using sIFR technology or javascript/flash hack on the Internet, but they are either cumbersome or defective to implement.
-What I’m going to talk about next is how to embed any font in a web page only through the @font-face attribute of CSS.
+The image content is relatively difficult to modify; 3.
+No Favorable to website SEO (mainstream search engines will not use image alt content as an effective factor in judging the relevance of web page content).
+There are some methods on the Internet that use sIFR technology or javascript/flash hack, but the implementation is either cumbersome or flawed.
+What we want to talk about below is how to embed any font in a web page only through the @font-face attribute of CSS.

 first step

-Obtain the three file formats of the font to be used and ensure that the font can be displayed normally in mainstream browsers.
+Get the three file formats to use the font to ensure that the font can be displayed normally in mainstream browsers.

-The next thing to be solved is how to obtain these three format files of a certain font.
-Generally, we have a certain format file of the font on hand (or have found it on a design resource site), the most common one is a .TTF file, and we need to convert this file format to the other two file formats.
-Conversion of font file formats can be obtained through the online font conversion service provided by the website FontsQuirrel or onlinefontconverter.
-The first site is recommended here, which allows us to select the characters we need to generate font files (the last option in the service), which greatly reduces the size of the font files and makes this solution more practical.
+What we want to solve below is how to obtain these three format files of a certain font.
+Generally, we have some format file for that font at hand (or already found at the design resource site), the most common of which is a .TTF file, which we need to convert to the remaining two file formats through this file format.
+The conversion of font file formats can be obtained through the online font conversion service provided by the website FontsQuirrel or onlinefontconverter.
+The first site is recommended here, which allows us to select the required characters to generate font files (the last option of the service), which greatly reduces the size of the font files and makes this solution more practical.

 Step 2

-After obtaining the font files in three formats, the next step is to declare the font in the style sheet and use the font where needed.
+After obtaining the font file in three formats, the next step is to declare the font in the style sheet and use the font where it is needed.

 The font declaration is as follows: